What should I know about domestic violence?

 - other persons living or formerly living in the same household.

 Reasonable discipline of children is not considered family violence.
+The relationship does not have to be a sexual relationship to constitute domestic violence.

 The abuse may be: